Amalfi-Festival/amalfi-festival-org/_apply/piano.md

 The Amalfi Festival's Piano Program offers 2 sessions, each of which includes:

 * Four 1-hour private lessons, with multiple faculty
-* An opportunity to participate in one masterclass
+* An opportunity to participate in one master class
-* An opportunity to perform in Young Artist Series
+* An opportunity to perform in the Young Artist Series
 * Admission to all festival concerts

 During the application process, you may request lessons with the faculty listed below.
 While there is no guarantee of faculty assignments, we will attempt to accommodate your requests.